Mildspook/Volutra/MSCS.md

 ## 6. Governing Law

-This license shall be governed by and interpreted in accordance with the laws of [YOUR COUNTRY/STATE], without regard to its conflict of law principles.
-Any dispute arising from this license or the Software shall be subject to the exclusive jurisdiction of the courts located in [YOUR COUNTRY/STATE].
+This license shall be governed by and interpreted in accordance with the laws of Netherlands, without regard to its conflict of law principles.
+Any dispute arising from this license or the Software shall be subject to the exclusive jurisdiction of the courts located in Netherlands.

 ---